Information for Ukraine Nationals Coming to Canada

 You might be eligible for financial assistance even if you just arrived and have no income in Canada.

-You can find information regarding filing taxes in the Tax Guide for Newcomers Under CUAET created by the Ukrainian Canadian Congress; this resource is available in English and Ukrainian.
+The Tax Guide for Newcomers Under CUAET, created by the Ukrainian Canadian Congress, provides information about filing taxes; this resource is available in English and Ukrainian.

 Employment